Separatist threats scuttle school reopening in parts of Cameroon | Africanews

 Cameroon

-Empty schools in the English speaking region of Cameroon marked the opening of the academic year due to tensions in the region.
+Deserted schools across parts of the English speaking region of Cameroon marked the opening of the academic year due to tensions in the region.

 Residents have either fled or are hiding in their homes as the Anglophone separatists battle with government forces.
+Streets of the northwest capital of Bamenda was largely deserted according to reports.

-The rattle of gunshots in the north and southwest regions meant that whiles students in other parts of the country went to school, the situation was different in parts of the two regions.
+The rattle of gunshots in the north and southwest regions meant that whiles students in other parts of the country went to school unhindered, the situation was different in parts of the two regions.

 The state-owned CRTV on the first day of reopening (September 2) admitted that classes had began in areas of the northwest but amid tight security.
 Separatists had warned they will disrupt any attempts to reopen schools.